claudioc/modialog/README.md

     $('#dialog').modialog();
     $('#dialog').modialog('open');

-    // Example 2: Setting up a callback
+    // Example 2: Setting up a callback for the "beforeClose" event.
+Request confirmation to the user
     $('#dialog').modialog({
        onBeforeClose: function() {
          return confirm("Are you sure?");